AuScope/AuScope-Cat/README.md

 ## Jupyter Notebooks

-We have created a set of [Jupyter notebooks](https://github.com/AuScope/AuScope-Cat/tree/main/jupyter-notebooks) to demonstrate some of 'auscopecat's applications
+We have created a set of [Jupyter notebooks](https://github.com/AuScope/AuScope-Cat/tree/main/jupyter-notebooks) to demonstrate some of 'AuScope-Cat's applications

 ## Documentation

-'auscopecat's documentation is available [here](auscope.github.io/AuScope-Cat/)
+'AuScope-Cat's documentation is available [here](auscope.github.io/AuScope-Cat/)

 ## Development